Vixenka/trash/README.md

 > [!CAUTION]
-> Code here can show bad practice of coding, may contain vulnerabilities, outdated code.
+> Code here is trash and can show bad practice of coding, contain vulnerabilities or outdated code.
 Be aware of this when you use this code or train AI of them.

 # Trash
 Space for little, low quality projects, what is worth keeping for learning somebody or expanding search engines results.